-$$F(t) = \sum{i=0}^{100} \left( W(d(f_i), f_i) d(f_i) \right)$$ where $f_i$ is the frequency of fitness case i; d(x) is the absolute value of the difference between the target and observed values at frequency x; and W(y,x) is the weighting for difference y at frequency x.
+$$F(t) = \sum{i=0}^{100} \left( W(d(f_i), f_i) d(f_i) \right)$$ where $f_i$ is the frequency of fitness case i; d(x) is the absolute value of the difference between the target and observed values at frequency x; and W(y, x) is the weighting for difference y at frequency x.

 The fitness measure is designed to not penalize ideal values, to slightly penalize every acceptable deviation, and to heavily penalize every unacceptable deviation.
-Specifically, the procedure for each of the 61 points in the 3-decade interval between 1 Hz and 1,000 Hz is as follows: If the voltage equals the ideal value of 1.0 volt in this interval, the deviation is 0.0.
-If the voltage is between 970 millivolts and 1 volt, the absolute value of the deviation from 1 volt is weighted by a factor of 1.0.
-If the voltage is less than 970 millivolts, the absolute value of the deviation from 1 volt is weighted by a factor of 10.0.
-The acceptable and unacceptable deviations for each of the 35 points from 2,000 Hz to 100,000 Hz are similarly weighed (by 1.0 or 10.0).
+Specifically, the procedure for each of the 61 points in the 3-decade interval between 1 Hz and 1,000 Hz for the intended passband is as follows:

+• If the voltage equals the ideal value of 1.0 volt in this interval, the deviation is 0.0.

+• If the voltage is between 970 millivolts and 1 volt, the absolute value of the deviation from 1 volt is weighted by a factor of 1.0.

+• If the voltage is less than 970 millivolts, the absolute value of the deviation from 1 volt is weighted by a factor of 10.0.

+The acceptable and unacceptable deviations for each of the 35 points from 2,000 Hz to 100,000 Hz in the intended stopband are similarly weighed (by 1.0 or 10.0) based on the amount of deviation from the ideal voltage of 0 volts and the acceptable deviation of 1 millivolts.